 Science is all around us.
 All children are natural scientists, looking at the world around them and trying to make sense of it.
 Children experiment all the time: What happens when you hit a pile of blocks?
 What happens if you keep filling a cup with water?
 What happens when you step on the cat's tail?
-As we grow, we answer these questions and move on to more sophisticated questions, such as "Why is the sky blue?" or "What is inside your eyeball?"
+As we grow, we answer these questions and move on to more sophisticated ones, such as "Why is the sky blue?" or "What is inside your eyeball?"
 This is the beginning of scientific inquiry.

 Science is defined as a branch of knowledge involving systematic observation, experimentation, and induction.
-In plain speaking, this means that scientists make an observation, and then ask a question about this observation.
-They then perform an experiment and draw some conclusions based on the results of their experiment.
+This means that scientists make an observation, and then ask a question about the observation.
+They then perform an experiment to try to find an answer their question, and draw some conclusions based on the results of their experiment.